AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/README.md

 * Support for creating and consuming OpenId and WsFederation messages.
 * Support for validating Saml and Saml2 tokens using TokenValidationParameters.
-* Support for dynamic metatdata retreival.
+* Support for dynamic metadata retrieval.

 ### 4.x
 #### System.IdentityModel.Tokens.Jwt (version 4.x)